Maine Township High School District 207

-Maine Township High School District 207 is a school district based in Illinois.
+Maine Township High School District 207 is a school district based in Park Ridge, Illinois.

-Composed of all of Park Ridge and most of Des Plaines, as well as portions of Glenview, Harwood Heights, Morton Grove, Niles, Norridge, Chicago, and Norwood Park Township, the 36 sqmi district lies approximately 14 miles Northwest of downtown Chicago.
+Composed of all of Park Ridge and most of Des Plaines, as well as portions of Glenview, Harwood Heights, Morton Grove, Niles, Norridge, Rosemont, and Norwood Park Township, the 36 sqmi district lies approximately 14 miles Northwest of downtown Chicago.
 Primarily residential with some light industry, office developments and shopping centers, the district is adjacent to O'Hare International Airport and lies at the hub of rail and highway transportation (sections of I-90, I-190, and I-294 lie within the district boundaries).
-The district has earned many national awards including being named as one of “Most Innovative School Districts” for its unique approaches to expand and support teacher learning and student success both during and after high school by AASA.
+The district has earned many national awards including being named as one of the “Most Innovative School Districts” for its unique approaches to expand and support teacher learning and student success both during and after high school by AASA.
 In 2007, District 207 became Google’s first elementary and secondary school district Google Apps for Education partner.
+Maine North High School was also the setting for "The Breakfast Club" movie.